KingJacker/projE1/readme.md

 ## Menschenerkennung zur Evakuierungshilfe

 blabla
-this is an explanation bla
+this is an explanation bla Mein Beitrag